Cetirizine 10mg Hay Fever & Allergy Relief - 30 Tablets

 We recommend BUMPs for additional information.

-The active ingredient contained in this medicine is cetirizine hydrochloride.
+The main active ingredient within this medicine is: Certirizine hydrochloride

 Updated on: 29/07/2021